-If you shake any open window application fast, in Windows 8 or Windows 7, it minimizes all other windows, leaving this one open.
+If you shake any open window application fast, in Windows 11/10, it minimizes all other windows, leaving this one open.
 Shake the window again, and all the closed windows will open up again.
 This is Aero Shake.
+In Windows 11/10 this feature is disabled by default and also referred to as Shake To Minimize.
 But then, as life is all about having options, if you don’t like or use this feature, you can easily disable Aero Shake.

-To disable Aero Shake, type gpedit.msc in start search box and hit Enter to open the Group Policy Editor.
+To disable Aero Shake, type gpedit.msc in the Start search box and hit Enter to open the Group Policy Editor.

 Navigate to User Configuration > Administrative Templates > Desktop